Stonezy/Sorting-Algorithm-Visualiser/README.md

 - Merge Sort
 - Heap Sort

-Learned about different sorting algorithms and time complexities, O(n^2) for Bubble and Insertion Sort and O(nlogn) for Quick and Merge Sort.
+Learned about different sorting algorithms and time complexities, O(n^2) for Bubble and Insertion Sort and O(nlogn) for Quick, Heap and Merge Sort.
 Learned how to make simple GUI with tkinter